Explore Jobs

 Methodology: Picker Salary By State

 To better understand picker pay by state, Zippia has aggregated data across a multitude of channels including the BLS, FLC, and OPM.
-We then supplement that data with actual listed salaries from job posts.
+We supplement that data with actual listed salaries from job postings.
 Finally, the data science team calculates a weighted average of these inputs to create an average pay for pickers by state.

 Picker Salary By State FAQs